Get Ready for Pre-K!

 Charter schools have a separate admissions process.
 Learn more about charter schools, and contact charter schools directly to apply.

-- Pre-K Quality Snapshots are one important way to learn about and understand different elements of quality at Pre-K for All programs across New York City.
-The Snapshots are meant to help you choose the program that best meets your child's and family's needs.
+- The Pre-K Quality Snapshots are one important way to learn about and understand different elements of quality at Pre-K for All programs across New York City.
+Snapshots are meant to help you choose the program that best meets your child's and family's needs.
 As you search, be sure to select the "Pre-K" option.
 Learn more about the Pre-K Quality Snapshot in our Family Guide.

 - Visiting programs

 - Asking questions of pre-K leaders and teachers